KoboDev/Beta173MC/README.md

 ## Pisson-3
 Installing Python-3 is easy but complicated to install, they like to put their source-code/linux build in an tar.xz, which require their own tools.
 Why the synpatic package manager won't adopt python-3 as its own package, I will never understand; But for now thats at least one step down.
 Why couldn't they just make it into an executable.
 TIP: Remember to fucking put it all in as 1 command, and not seperate.
 It's gonna take long, compiling is an ass, just play something while you wait.
 Note: its like decompiling KH2FM

+## MC-fuck me my asshole is going.
+Woah baby, isn't this an popular take.
+Minecraft is an fucking nightmare?
+Well it didn't used to be, but first some context.
+The MCPv43 was made in a time where the launcher isn't shit.
+A time where only 1 version existed at a time.
+After 1.0, Notch/Mojang decided to update the launcher, adding more versions.
+This was kinda the downfall until we flash-forward to 2020, where the versions folder is an shitshow, and work arounds gettings patched out.
+Just use MulitMC.